univention/univention-corporate-server/doc/changelog/index.rst

   themes on another themes.
 This is required for :program:`univention-app-appliance` (:uv:bug:`55107`).

-* The ceckboxes in grids are now rendered in the correct state while scrolling (:uv:bug:`54451`).
+* The checkboxes in grids are now rendered in the correct state while scrolling (:uv:bug:`54451`).

 * Cookie banners have been improved for mobile devices.
 The accept button is